Geography (Ptolemy): Renaissance

 The Greek text of the Geography reached Florence from Constantinople in about 1400 and was translated into Latin by Jacobus Angelus of Scarperia around 1406.
+The reception of the Geography in Latin Europe was diverse.
+In the first half of the 15th century, Florentine humanists used it mainly as a philological resource to understand the geography of ancient texts; Venetian cartographers attempted to reconcile Ptolemaic maps with portolan charts and medieval mappaemundi, and French and German scholars with an interest in astrology focused on Ptolemy's cosmographical concepts.
+Over the second half of the century, the prestige of the Geography grew to become the necessary framework of any reflection on geographical space.

 The first printed edition with maps, published in 1477 in Bologna, was also the first printed book with engraved illustrations.
 Many editions followed (more often using woodcut in the early days), some following traditional versions of the maps, and others updating them.
-An edition printed at Ulm in 1482 was the first one printed north of the Alps.
+An edition published at Ulm in 1482 was the first one printed north of the Alps.
+It became a commercial success and was reprinted in 1486.
 Also in 1482, Francesco Berlinghieri printed the first edition in vernacular Italian.
+The edition published in Strasbourg in 1513 was a major step in the modernization of the Geography.
+It preserved the corpus of Ptolemy's text and maps as faithfully as possible to the original while it provided a separate set of 20 more accurate and up-to-date modern maps.
+A much improved Latin translation of the Greek original was produced by Willibald Pirckheimer for the 1525 Strasbourg edition, and the first printed edition directly in Greek was authored by Erasmus of Rotterdam in Basel in 1533.

 Ptolemy had mapped the whole world from the Fortunatae Insulae (Cape Verde or Canary Islands) eastward to the eastern shore of the Magnus Sinus.
 This known portion of the world was comprised within 180 degrees.
 In his extreme east Ptolemy placed Serica (the Land of Silk), the Sinarum Situs (the Port of the Sinae), and the emporium of Cattigara.
 On the 1489 map of the world by Henricus Martellus, which was based on Ptolemy's work, Asia terminated in its southeastern point in a cape, the Cape of Cattigara.
 Cattigara was understood by Ptolemy to be a port on the Sinus Magnus, or Great Gulf, the actual Gulf of Thailand, at eight and a half degrees north of the Equator, on the coast of Cambodia, which is where he located it in his Canon of Famous Cities.
 It was the easternmost port reached by shipping trading from the Graeco-Roman world to the lands of the Far East.